spkonieczka/CSS-3-Cheat/README.md

 Aim is develop user-friendly, professional-grade resource for [understanding] CSS(3).
 Not a tutorial.

+Developing using:

-Working from the fabulous text "CSS3: Pushing the Limits" by Stephen Greig (2013).
+"CSS3: Pushing the Limits" by Stephen Greig (2013).
+[An excellent resource!]
+W3C CSS documentation